What Makes a Home "Homey"? - It Isn't a Style - It's a Feeling

 Ask Yourself:

-What areas of your home feel most like you - and why?
+Which areas of your home feel most like you — and why?

 How Natural Nest Supports the Feeling of Home